aseifert/ExplaiNER/html/index.md

 Hidden States

 > For every token in the dataset, we take its hidden state and project it onto a two-dimensional plane.
-Data points are colored by label/prediction, with mislabeled examples marked by a small black border.
+Data points are colored by label/prediction, with disagreements marked by a small black border.
 >
 > Using these projections you can visually identify data points that end up in the wrong neighborhood, indicating prediction/labeling errors.